AdhamSakr/stockpredictor/README.md

 2- Navigate to "airflow" folder
 3- In the terminal run: docker compose up
-4- In a web browser, navigate to "http://localhost:8080/" (username: airflow, password: airflow) 5- To stop the docker image, in a new terminal run: docker compose down -v --remove-orphans 6- Another way is to install Docker extension for VS Code, and right click on the docker-compose.yaml file to start or stop.
+4- In a web browser, navigate to "http://localhost:8080/" (username: airflow, password: airflow) 5- To stop the docker image, in a new terminal run: docker compose down 6- Another way is to install Docker extension for VS Code, and right click on the docker-compose.yaml file to start or stop.

 To run the predictor: